keu/docs/software/cli-release-notes.md

 ## Overview

-This document provides a summary of all changes made to the [Software CLI](cli-quickstart.md) for the v0.28.x series of Astronomer Enterprise.
+This document provides a summary of all changes made to the [Software CLI](cli-quickstart.md) for the v0.28.x series of Astronomer Software.
 For general product release notes, go to [Astronomer Software Release Notes](release-notes.md).

 If you have any questions or a bug to report, don't hesitate to reach out to us via Slack or Intercom.
 We're here to help.